naviter/seeyou_file_formats/Naviter_APRS_format.md

 Parameters:

-All parameters – with the exception ofrelay_id– are the same as in the standard message format described in section 2.
+All parameters – with the exception of relay_id are the same as in the standard message format described in section 2.

-Therelay_idwill contain the identifier of the device that served as a relay.
-The identifier will be formatted asNAV<device_id>, where device_idis a 6 character hexadecimal number uniquely identifying an Oudie device.
+The relay_id will contain the identifier of the device that served as a relay.
+The identifier will be formatted as <device_type><device_id>, where device_type is a 3 characted string and device_id is a 6 character hexadecimal number uniquely identifying the relayer device.

-The asterisk following therelay_idindicates that the transmision has been relayed.
+The asterisk following the relay_id indicates that the transmision has been relayed.

 **Example:**